hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp/03-oh-no-an-outage/assignment.md

 Back in the Instruqt track, you need to add your API token to a file called "credentials.tfrc.json".
 Select the "Credentials File" tab and open the `/root/.terraform.d/credentials.tfrc.json` file directly.

-Replace the part that says YOURTOKEN with what you copied from Terraform Cloud.
+Replace the part that says YOURTOKEN with what you copied from HCP Terraform.
 Be sure to save the file.

 Your token is now safely stored in the "credentials.tfrc.json" file.